Research

 Genomics

 Multiple genetic candidates have been associated with hereditary brain aneurysms.
-However, the discrepancies between some studies and the limited understanding of how genetic variants lead to brain aneurysm development means there is not a ‘confirmed’ list of genetic candidates that cause hereditary brain aneurysms.
-Further research into this area may help consolidate the list of genetic candidates and allow for genetic screening techniques to be developed.
+However, the discrepancies between some studies and the limited understanding of how genetic variants lead to brain aneurysm development mean there is no ‘confirmed’ list of genetic candidates that cause hereditary brain aneurysms.
+Further research into this area may help consolidate the list of genetic candidates and allow genetic screening techniques to be developed.

 National and International Guidelines